dmhendricks/tippy-tooltips-wordpress/README.md

 ### CDN Support

-If you'd like the scripts to load from [jsDelivr](https://www.jsdelivr.com/features), you can add the following constant:
+If you'd like the scripts to load from [jsDelivr](https://www.jsdelivr.com/features), you can define the following constant:

 ```php
 define( 'TIPPY_ENABLE_CDN', true );